Graduate Students

 Name: Xiaoyue Li

-Degree Seeking: Ph.D. in Agricultural Science
+Degree Seeking: Ph.D. in Food, Agriculture and Environmental Sciences

 Advisor: Dr. Yujuan Chen